slothjohn/seatGeekEventSearch/README.md

 ## Notes

 Learned to use filter and map.
 Practiced API doc usage.
 Practiced DOM manipulation.
+Learned about routing and practiced data visualization tools.

 ## License